-Roasted Christmas Cauliflower with Red Bell Pepper, Green Olives, and Pine Nuts (Video)
+Roasted Christmas Cauliflower with Red Pepper, Green Olives, and Pine Nuts (Video)

 During December I’ll be sharing some of my favorite low-carb holiday recipes.
 My love for roasted cauliflower is pretty well documented on the blog, and Roasted Christmas Cauliflower with Red Bell Pepper, Green Olives, and Pine Nuts has great flavors and Christmas colors.